allergyguide/allergyguide/static/tool_assets/oit_patient_resource.typ

 #pagebreak()

-= Is OIT right for the patient?
+= Is OIT right for your child?
 #table(
   columns: (1fr, 1fr),
   inset: 10pt,